shamsulkgh/richard/readme.md

 # Next steps
 - move to javascript and css into separate files
-- add more features to the site!  (eg incorporate Boostrap, use localStorage to remember past searches, etc)
 - learn how to use Netlify to deploy full-stack projects